 What Parents Can Do to Prevent Youth Suicide

-There are several things that parents can do to prevent youth suicides.
-Some of these are general in nature whilst others are more specific.
+Parents can do several things to prevent youth suicides.
+Some of these are general in nature while others are more specific.

 During early childhood development, children generally bond with their parents and they have a good and trusting relationship.
 They grow up trusting their outside world and see it as a safe place where they can continue to grow and develop.
 This growth reaches its peak during adolescence.
 The youth needs to come to terms with rapid physical growth; conflicts between parental and peer values and ideals; emotional and physical intimacy with the opposite sex and the uncertainty about his/her future career.
 These "developmental tasks" can generate a great deal of pressure but most young people complete them successfully without too much difficulties.